Noriaki Yuasa: Biography

-Yuasa's next project was a film tentatively tiled Dai gunju Nezura (lit.
-The Great Rat Swarm) which would involve real rats crawling over miniatures of cities.
-The rats received for the film had fleas, which halted production on Dai gunju Nezura.
+Yuasa's next project was a film tentatively titled Giant Horde Beast Nezura which would involve real rats crawling over miniatures of cities.
+The rats received for the film had fleas, which halted production on Nezura.
 As the miniatures for the film were already built, Masaichi Nagata had to develop a giant monster to attack the city and had the idea for a giant flying turtle.
-Yuasa, with his screenwriter Nisan Takahashi, developed the idea into the 1965 film Gamera the Giant Monster.
+Yuasa, with his screenwriter Niisan Takahashi, developed the idea into the 1965 film Gamera the Giant Monster.